GeorgeWebDevCy/drousia-map/readme.txt

 * Animated route line with optional elevation graph and statistics.
 * Debug panel outputs verbose logs on screen and to the browser console.
 * Offline map tile caching via service worker.
-* Visitors may upload photos on the front end; submissions require admin approval.
+* Visitors may upload photos on the front end; admins can approve or delete each submission before publishing.
 * Upload forms automatically appear in map popups and inside each location post.
 * Example locations from `data/locations.json` are imported when none exist.
 * Automatic update checks from GitHub.